chrisjbryant/errant/readme.md

 A special case concerns edits such as [Man -> The man] or [The man -> Man].
 While these look like substitution edits, the main intention of the edit is actually to insert or delete a word.
 We hence treat them as such and ignore the case change.
 They are detected by the following rule:

-* The number of tokens on each side of the edit is not equal and the lower cased form of the last token is the same.
-Furthermore, removing the last token on both sides results in an empty string on one side.
+* The number of tokens on each side of the edit is not equal, the lower cased form of the last token is the same, and removing the last token on both sides results in an empty string on one side.

 Finally, any gold edit that changes A -> A or Ø -> Ø is labelled Unknown (UNK), since it ultimately has no effect on the text.
 These are normally gold edits that humans detected, but were unable or unsure how to correct.
 Automatically extracted edits are never classified as UNK.